BuilderIO/builder/plugins/cloudinary/README.md

 ### Publishing

 If you think your plugin will benefit others in the Builder.io community you can send a pull request to this repo with your plugin, and we will review it!
-Otherwise, once you're plugin is ready for use you can publish the package and add the link to its bundled JS in **Account Settings > Plugins** (enterprise only).
+Otherwise, once your plugin is ready for use you can publish the package and add the link to its bundled JS in **Account Settings > Plugins** (enterprise only).

 ---
 ## Contributors